CMIS Alfresco Connector

 /users directory which may contains lot of data and therefore might be long to load) and prefer a remote mount point like

 /Sites.
-Or create several mount points targeting the different directories you users will need to access specifically.
+Or create several mount points targeting the different directories you users will need to access specificaly.

-In Jahia edit mode or managers, actions allowed on Alfresco content should reflect the rights given to the current user.
+In DX edit mode or managers, actions allowed on Alfresco content should reflect the rights given to the current user.

 Encoding of file names